CGA1123/slugcmplr/README.md

 The `CACHE-DIR` will be used by the buildpacks as their cache argument to speed up builds in the future, as per the [Buildpack API](https://devcenter.heroku.com/articles/buildpack-api)

-You can optionally pass `--local` to run the compile steps locally, outside of any docker image.

-You can optionally pass `--image [IMAGE]` to use a custom docker image, `slugcmplr` assumes that a version of itself is available at `bin/slugcmplr` in the image.
-You can use the `%stack%` pattern in `IMAGE` to have the stack (e.g.
-`heroku-20`) a part of the image name.

 #### `release --build-dir [BUILD-DIR]`

 In the release step, `slugcmplr` triggers a release of your previously compiled